Jun 272024

 Blown Fuse Indicator Circuit using one transistor

-– If V+ is present and the fuse is good, the transistor will be in the cutoff region and will not conduct. (see that the voltage at the base of the transistor is V + – 0.7 volts) and consequently the LED does not light up.
+– If V+ is present and the fuse is good, the transistor will be in the turn-off region and will not conduct.
+(Note that the voltage at the base of the transistor is V+ – 0.7 volts) and consequently the LED will not light up.

-– When the fuse blows, no current flows through it and the voltage level at the base of the transistor drops to zero volts.
-The transistor enters the saturation region (there is an electric current flowing through the emitter and collector), the LED lights up warning that there is a problem.
+– When the fuse blows, no current flows through the fuse and the voltage level at the base of the transistor drops to zero volts.
+The transistor enters saturation (current flows through the emitter and collector), and the LED lights to indicate a problem.

 Car_fuses intact and broken